4 types of women who are prone to burnout, and Practical ways to prevent and recover

 Click play to listen below:

-Understanding the causes and symptoms of burnout
+Understanding the causes, symptoms and consequences of burnout

+You know that feeling when you're just completely drained, mentally, physically, and emotionally?
+Yeah, that's burnout.
 So, what causes burnout?
 Well, it's usually a mix of things—like chronic stress from work, relationships, or just life in general.
 Maybe you've got too much on your plate, or you feel like you're spinning your wheels and getting nowhere fast.
 Sound familiar?
 The signs of burnout can sneak up on you, too.
 It might start with feeling tired all the time, or maybe you're just not as excited about things as you used to be.
 You might find yourself snapping at people more often, or maybe you just can't seem to concentrate on anything.
 It's like your body and mind are trying to tell you, "Hey there, slow down!".

 So here are a few general symptoms of burnout.

-• Persistent fatigue,
+Persistent fatigue,

-• low energy levels,
+low energy levels,

-• headaches,
+headaches,

-• muscle tension,
+muscle tension,

-• gastrointestinal problems,
+gastrointestinal problems,

-• Feelings of apathy, cynicism, and detachment.
+Feelings of apathy, cynicism, and detachment.

-• A sense of emotional numbness or disconnection from your work and personal life.
+A sense of emotional numbness or disconnection from your work and personal life.

-• Feeling more irritable, impatient, or resentful in your interactions with others.
+Feeling more irritable, impatient, or resentful in your interactions with others.

-• Lost interest in work or activities that were once enjoyable.
+Lost interest in work or activities that were once enjoyable.

-• You may take more frequent sick days from work and seek ways to avoid any stressors.
+You may take more frequent sick days from work and seek ways to avoid any stressors.

 Consequences of Burnout on:

-• Physical health by increasing the risk of cardiovascular disease and immune system dysfunction.
-Burnout can impair cognitive functioning and decision-making abilities so You may struggle to meet deadlines, make more mistakes, and forget things more often.
+Physical health by increasing the risk of cardiovascular disease and immune system dysfunction.
+Burnout can impair cognitive functioning and decision-making abilities, so you may struggle to meet deadlines, make more mistakes, and forget things more often.

-• Relationships: It can strain relationships with colleagues, friends, and family members as you become more withdrawn or prone to conflicts and misunderstandings.
+Relationships: It can strain relationships with colleagues, friends, and family members as you become more withdrawn or prone to conflicts and misunderstandings.

-• Career: It can lead you to question your career choices, professional goals but also personal goals.
+Career: It can lead you to question your career choices, professional goals but also personal goals.

 Exploring the unique characteristics of the Over-Achiever, Over-Doer, Over-Giver, and Over-Thinker

-• Over-Achiever, driven by an insatiable thirst for excellence, constantly pursues the next goal.
+Over-Achiever, driven by an insatiable thirst for excellence, constantly pursues the next goal.
 Setting impossibly high standards for yourself, whether it's your career, relationships, or personal goals.
 You pursue your goals with unwavering determination and dedication, often working long hours and sacrificing fun time to achieve success.
 You strive to meet or exceed expectations at all costs.

-• Over-Doer, always juggling a million tasks, fueled by a fear of missing out and a need to please everyone around her.
+Over-Doer, always juggling a million tasks, fueled by a fear of missing out and a need to please everyone around her.
 Have you been feeling swamped with work or other responsibilities but you agree to take on yet another task because you can't bear to disappoint anyone?
 Do you take on way too much?
 Do you struggle to say no, to delegate tasks, yet you feel overwhelmed by your workload?
 Then, you might relate more to the over-doer type.

-• Over-Giver, the selfless soul who puts everyone else's needs above her own.
+Over-Giver, the selfless soul who puts everyone else's needs above her own.
 Think about a time when you put everyone else's needs before your own, saying yes to every favour or commitment, even though you knew it would leave you drained and exhausted.
 You are the one who constantly puts others over yourself, you struggle to set boundaries and you say yes to every request, even when it doesn’t make sense for you.

-• Over-Thinker, caught in a never-ending cycle of rumination and indecision, is unable to quiet her mind.
+Over-Thinker, caught in a never-ending cycle of rumination and indecision, is unable to quiet her mind.
 Have you ever found yourself stuck in a loop of overthinking, unable to make a decision because you're afraid of making the wrong choice?
 It's like your mind just won't shut off, no matter how hard you try.
 Are you stuck in a cycle of constant rumination, excessive worry, and indecision?
 Do you spend hours analyzing every situation from every angle, unable to quiet your racing thoughts?
 Then you are definitely an overthinker.

 Uncovering the underlying fears and desires driving each type